 The Growth of Stablecoins and Their Share of M2: Analyzing the Potential to Disrupt the Payment Market

-📌 The Growth of Stablecoins: Can They Really Transform the Payment Market?
+📌 Can the Growth of Stablecoins Really Change the Payments Market?

-Looking at this chart alone, one might expect stablecoins to soon disrupt the payment market.
+Looking at this chart alone, it’s easy to think, “Aren’t stablecoins about to disrupt the entire payments market?”

-At the current growth rate, it will take a very long time for stablecoins to replace the payment market.
+At the current growth rate, it will still take a very long time for stablecoins to truly replace the existing payments system.

 1) Why the Current Growth Rate Makes Payment Market Replacement Nearly Impossible